paulkarpenko/us-code-ui/uscode/title-47-telecommunications/chapter-005-wire-or-radio-communication.md

 (2) **Deadline for decision** — The Commission shall grant or deny a request for certification within 90 days after the date on which such request is filed.

-**(d) Subsequent affirmation** An entity granted qualified carrier status pursuant to [section 119(g) of title 17](https://uscode.house.gov/view.xhtml?req=granuleid:USC-prelim-title17-section119/g&num=0&edition=prelim) shall file an affidavit with the Commission 30 months after such status was granted stating that, to the best of the affiant’s knowledge, it is in compliance with the requirements for a qualified carrier.
+**(d) Subsequent affirmation** An entity granted qualified carrier status pursuant to section 119(g) 1 of title 17 shall file an affidavit with the Commission 30 months after such status was granted stating that, to the best of the affiant’s knowledge, it is in compliance with the requirements for a qualified carrier.

 **(e) Definitions** For the purposes of this section: